 Policies

 Processes and policies vary from one provider to the next.
-Some payment service providers, for instance, may require a monthly minimum when it comes to transaction volumes, while others don’t have any limits.
+Some payment service providers, for instance, may require a monthly minimum when it comes to transaction volumes, while others don’t have any limits (like Stax).
 Certain vendors may support same-day deposits while others don’t.
-Research these policies and ensure they work for your business.
+Research these policies, and ensure they work for your business.

 Don’t neglect security and fraud prevention.
-See to it that your 3rd party payment processing provider follows industry-standard security protocols, such as encryption and tokenization, to protect sensitive customer data during transactions.
+See to it that your third-party payment processing provider follows industry-standard security protocols, such as encryption and tokenization, to protect sensitive customer data during transactions.
+Third-party payment processors must comply with Payment Card Industry Data Security Standard (PCI DSS) requirements to ensure secure transactions.
+The aggregate nature of third-party payment processors can pose a data security risk, but reputable providers mitigate this risk with advanced security protocols.

 Finally, tiered pricing is the least transparent structure to accept card payments.
 The credit card processing companies bundle interchange fees and markups into tiers so you can’t tell what the markup is or what they charge for the different types of transactions.
 Generally, these contracts are also filled with hidden fees that allow them to sell you on low-seeming costs to accept credit card payments and then hit you on the bill with much higher costs.

 Generally, companies will also charge a variety of additional fees like chargeback fees, setup fees, and PCI compliance fees.
-It’s important to check with a vendor to find out what they charge ahead of time so you’re prepared.
+It’s important to check with a vendor to find out what they charge ahead of time so you’re prepared and to apply proven strategies to lower credit card processing fees wherever possible.

 Although many third-party payment processors have their benefits, their transaction fees might be higher than you’d expect.
-The cost of processing individual transactions can be higher than the transactional costs associated with merchant accounts.
-Depending on the size of your business and the number of transactions processed per month, the fees charged per swipe may not be an ideal solution for your business needs.
+The cost of processing individual transactions can be higher because aggregators charge a significant markup on the interchange rate to cover their risk.
+This makes the effective rate significantly more expensive than the direct-cost processing offered through a transparent dedicated merchant account (like with Stax).
+Depending on the size of your business and the number of transactions processed per month, the fees charged per swipe with an aggregator may not be an ideal solution for your business needs.

 Q: What is a third-party payment processor?